yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-2.md

 }
 ```

-We will then supply to the first call the following classnames:
+We will then pass to the first call the following classnames:
 `"c1 c2 c3"`, and to the second call: `"c1 c4 c3"`.

 ## Implementation